 Apart from the main product which is the school learning app the money will also go towards our product for teaching coding to kids and their school operating system (OS) built for teachers and administrators.
 Toppr School OS is an app for school and teachers through which they can map curriculum, plan lessons and mange class timetables, automate attendance, assign homework.

 Toppr school is an artificial intelligence-based Operating System to run “in school” and “afterschool” learning, creating a standardized and personalized experience.
 This helps in continue to engage and explore various features and includes parents and students are trying online learning as a go to learning resources in these difficult times.

 It also helps in taking tests, correct test papers, etc. during or after school hours to save time.
-On the other hand, the coding product which is called as Toppr codr launched recently is an opportunity of at least $50 million if let’s say the overall opportunity for us in a digital learning is at least $200 million.
+On the other hand, the coding product which is called as Toppr codr launched recently is an opportunity of at least $50 million if let’s say the overall opportunity for us in a digital learning is around $200 million.